 15 years ago (a lifetime in business) there was some debate and even fear surrounding social media and its place in the customer experience.
 Now social media is an accepted norm (ho hum) and companies must establish repeatable ways to deliver meaningful experiences.

 Look, the reality is that the customer – supplier relationship is just that, a relationship.
 And in all relationships, people want to be heard.
-Those who fear an open exchange resemble ostriches with their heads in the sand.
-Regardless, the topic begs some thought especially when you boil it down to a fundamental question a board member recently asked me.
+Companies that avoid an open exchange resemble ostriches with their heads in the sand.
+Regardless, the topic begs some thought especially when you boil it down to a fundamental question a board member once asked me.
 “How do you control bad news when it’s available to everyone online?”

 Social media brings:

 - Better Visibility – A two-way street.
 We now know if/when customers say negative things.
 And we have a way to respond.
 The response can be private to the individual buyer or to the community.
-The online community reacts favorably when companies make things “right”.
+The online community reacts favorably when companies make things “right.”
 And often those corrective actions are made public.
 So both successes and failures are visible.
-Interestingly, at least one article (The impact of the recovery paradox on retailer-customer relationships) suggests customers prefer companies who fail and later recover well to those that don’t fail in the first place.
+Interestingly, a once popular notion that recovering after a failing adds customer loyalty, has been largely debunked.

 - Inevitability –We don’t have a choice.
 Companies that don’t have online communities are seen as trying to hide something.